rashmi-chauhan/baseline-assignment/README.md

 If you are doing heavy development in Docker and aren't actively removing volumes, you might run into an ENOSPC problem when you execute `docker-compose build` or `docker-compose up`.

-To alleviate this, execute `docker volume rm $(docker volume ls -qf dangling=true)` in a Terminal then attempt to do another `docker-compose build` or `docker-compose up`.
+To alleviate this, execute `./docker_clean.sh` in a Terminal then attempt to do another `docker-compose build` or `docker-compose up`.

-This command deletes and "dangling" volumes -- that is, any volumes that are orphaned because of prior `docker-compose build` or container removals.
+This command deletes and "dangling" volumes and images -- that is, any volumes or images that are orphaned because of prior `docker-compose build` or container removals.

 ## Architecture